Statement of Faith

 Ezekiel 28:14-17; Isaiah 14:12-15; Ephesians 2:2; 2 Corinthians 11:13-15; 1 Peter 5:8; Revelation 12:7-10

-Lighthouse has both a pre-tribulation and pre-millennial view of eschatology.
-We believe the rapture of all Christians will happen before any events of the Seven Year Tribulation occur.
+Lighthouse has both a pre-tribulation and a pre-millennial view of eschatology.
+Lighthouse believes the rapture of all Christians will happen before any events of the Seven-Year Tribulation occur.
 At the end of the Seven-Year Tribulation will be the battle of Armageddon.
 Satan will be defeated and bound for 1,000 years during which time Christ will literally reign on Earth.
-This is followed by Satan being released for a little season in which he deceives those on the Earth and leads a final assault on God's throne; this is called the battle of Gog and Magog.
-After this battle, Satan will be sentenced to the Lake of Fire followed by the Great White Throne Judgement where all unbelievers will also be cast forever into the Lake of Fire.
+This is followed by Satan being released for a little season in which he deceives those on the Earth and leads a final assault on God’s throne; this is called the battle of Gog and Magog.
+After this battle, Satan will be sentenced to the Lake of Fire, followed by the Great White Throne Judgment, where all unbelievers will also be cast forever into the Lake of Fire.
 All believers will then be ushered into eternity with God.